 4. N an ny's Expectations of Family: Respect the hours, days, and compensation outlined in this Agreement.
 Have regular communication from parents regarding job performance, schedule changes, etc. Support of Nanny's "authority" in setting limits with child/ren.
 Provide a safe, child-proofed home.
 Respect of Nanny's privacy outside of the job.
 Respect the fact that the Nanny has a life beyond the job.
-5 Ho u sehold Information: J. 110u a.
+5 Hou sehold Information: 3.
+11 0 u a.
 The Nanny may have friends or relatives visit her in the Family home.
-Yes No · b.
-We would like the Nanny to answer the telephone in the following manner: c.
+Yes No b.
+We would like the Nanny to answer the telephone in the following manner: b.
+We would like the reality to answer the telephone in the following marrier. c.
 We would prefer that the Nanny address us by our: Family name First names d.
 The following areas are off limits to the Nanny and child/ren: e.
-Our home is child-proofed. \[\sum \text{Yes} \] No f.
+Our home is child-proofed.
+Yes No f.
 We expect the Nanny to child-proof our home and Family will respect her decisions. \square Yes \square No Comments: g.
 What is the procedure to follow if the Nanny is locked out of the house? h.
-The Nanny will receive a set of keys to our house. i.
+The Nanny will receive a set of keys to our house. \square Yes \square No i.
 The Nanny will be expected to set our house alarm.
 Yes No (The code will be supplied separately.) j.
 Our smoke detectors are located: k.
-Our fire extinguisher is located: I. Our Family television and music rules are: 6.
-Hea Ilth and Emergencies: a.
+Our fire extinguisher is located: l.
+Our Family television and music rules are: 6.
+Hea Ith and Emergencies: a.
 Where are the emergency numbers kept? b.
 What is the emergency escape plan? c.
 Preferred hospital (name and location): d.
 Phone numbers for parents in case of an emergency: e.
 Where are the first aid supplies kept? f.
 Should the Nanny take the child/ren's temperature?
 Yes No Method used: g.
 What medication does the child take? h.
 Written authorization to give medication will be supplied. 🗌 Yes 🔲 No i.
 Written authorization for the Nanny to take the child for medical treatment should be on file with pediatrician and preferred hospital.
 Name of Pediatrician: j.
 Where is the health insurance identification kept?